kelsa-pi/unodit/README.md

 - **Convert a `.xdl` file written with Basic Dialog Editor into a PyUNO (Python):**

     `unodit` create file `MyAppName_UI.py` with actual python code.
 It defines a class called `MyAppName_UI` with dialog and dialog controls properties.
-Each button in your dialog is connected with action event.
+Each button in your dialog is connected with action listener.
 All changes made in this file will be overwritten if the file is generated again!

 - **Allows you to customize code according to your needs:**